SwanBones/storyboarder-playhead/README.md

 Note, i could run the dev version using node 16.16.0.

+All implemented features:

+- Playhead
+- Splitting boards: press shift + D and it will split the clip at the playhead position.
+- Board stretching: before, you could stretch a board's duration by dragging its right border.
+Now, dragging its left border will also stretch its duration as well as the previous one, to modify duration without impacting the timing of downstream boards.

 <img width="738" height="379" alt="signal-2026-06-01-10-02-28-863" src="https://github.com/user-attachments/assets/6dbd0e03-92d2-434b-a0d3-532c8aa7fb90" />

 <img width="844" height="414" alt="signal-2026-06-01-10-01-32-411" src="https://github.com/user-attachments/assets/0fa45492-0779-4673-87ca-d7d589726df1" />

 Below is the copy paste of the official README.